Manage Multi-Tenant API Keys

 Identifying Managed Organizations:

-- Use the Get Managed Organizations API (with an Enterprise admin key) to retrieve a list of all Organization IDs managed by your account.
+- Use the Get Managed Organizations API (with a Multi-Tenant admin key) to retrieve a list of all Organization IDs managed by your account.
 This will include their associated region.

-- Alternatively, use the Get Managed Organizations by User API (with an Enterprise admin key) to retrieve a list of all Organization IDs a specific user has access to.
+- Alternatively, use the Get Managed Organizations by User API (with a Multi-Tenant admin key) to retrieve a list of all Organization IDs a specific user has access to.

 - You can then build a single integration that “loops” through these organization IDs and regions automatically.